aut0maticjack/lazyweb/3D-Printing-Calibration.md

 print a temperature tower, find one on Thingiverse

-change temperature as you print it, corresponding with the designs on the tower. in Cura use the TweakAtZ plugin in Postprocessing. in S3D use multiple processes covering a height range and change the temperature in each process. slic3r cannot do this directly, so you need to edit the gcode or babysit the print and tweak the temperature manually via LCD or host program
+change temperature as you print it, corresponding with the designs on the tower. in Cura use the TweakAtZ plugin in Postprocessing. in S3D use multiple processes covering a height range and change the temperature in each process. in Slic3r write some [conditional gcode](https://github.com/alexrj/Slic3r-Manual/blob/master/src/advanced/conditional-gcode.md) or use a [postprocessing script](https://www.thingiverse.com/thing:1579403)

 once you have it printed, pick which temperature looks best or gives the strongest layer adhesion or the best detail or the best bridging or whatever aspect you care about